YES, there really is a Pete.

 SUNDAY & HOLIDAYS 9-6

-WE ARE STILL HARVESTING OUR OWN SWEET AND DELICIOUS MIRAI CORN
+WE ARE STILL HARVESTING THAT SWEET AND DELICIOUS MIRAI SWEET CORN YOU ALL LOVE!

 CHECK BACK FOR MORE UPDATED INFORMATION LATER!!